Grace Clinton: Tottenham Hotspur loan

 On 14 August 2023, Clinton joined fellow WSL side Tottenham Hotspur on loan.
 While on loan, she completed the fourth-highest number of tackles per minutes played in the 2023–24 season, according to Talksport.

 In October 2023, she scored a long range goal against Brighton & Hove Albion to take the lead in a 3–1 win.
 In the following game she provided an assist for Martha Thomas in a 4–2 victory over Aston Villa.
 On 21 January 2024, Clinton scored two goals and provided an assist in a 4–3 league win against West Ham, described as the main reason Spurs were the dominant side in the match.
-Thriving with a struggling Spurs side, in February 2024, BBC Sport named her as a "standout performer" in the WSL.
+Thriving with a struggling Spurs side, in February 2024, BBC Sport named her a "standout performer" in the WSL.
 She finished the season with four goals and four assists in 20 WSL appearances.
 On 21 August 2024, she was named PFA Women's Young Player of the Year.

 Grace Clinton with United at the Amex Stadium in October 2024.